How To Build Content Clusters Without Keyword Cannibalization

 Conduct Keyword Research With Intent in Mind

 As you gather keywords, consider user intent.
 Customers who are just beginning to explore a topic use broad search terms, which are well-suited for pillar pages.
-Long-tail keywords that indicate advanced search intent are ideal for cluster pages.
+Long-tail keywords that indicate advanced search intent are ideal for cluster content pages.
 To avoid keyword cannibalization, map each keyword to a specific piece of content.

-I’ll use a topic cluster on early learning success as an example.
+I’ll use a content cluster on early learning success as an example.
 The pillar page can incorporate high-volume, broad keywords such as “preparing child for kindergarten” or “kindergarten readiness.”
 The cluster pages can target more specific queries such as “teaching preschoolers the alphabet” or “what math skills should a five-year-old have.”
 As you build out your cluster, you’ll create a strong inventory of resources that addresses the various questions parents and caregivers might have around the subject of early learning.

 Write Unique, Intent-Focused Content

-Using your topic clusters and keywords as a guide, update existing content or develop new content.
+Using your content clusters and keywords as a guide, update existing content or develop new content.
 To create impactful pieces, try to understand what the people using these keywords want to learn so you can cover these points in your content.

 Types of Content

-A topic cluster can include a variety of content types, such as articles, ebooks, tutorials, infographics, and webinars.
+A content cluster can include a variety of content types, such as articles, ebooks, tutorials, infographics, and webinars.
 Use a format that fits the scope of the topic and user intent.
 You might create a guide for audiences with informational intent who are just learning about a subject.
 A landing page featuring a comparison chart might do the trick for a user with commercial intent who is deciding on a product to purchase.
 For consumers searching for businesses in a specific geographic area, create location pages with directions and maps.

 Focus on Helpful, People-First Content